-- Magazine subscrip
+- Magazine subscriptions;

-Office supplies;

 - Office supplies;

-Electronic components; and
+- Electronic components; and

 - Rental equipment.

 Any property purchased free of tax using an exemption certificate or from out-of-state that is converted to a nonexempt use by the business is subject to the use tax at the time of conversion.
-Complete the Sales/ Use Tax Worksheet to compute any sales/use tax liability.
-For further information about use tax, call (317) 232-2240.
+Complete the Sales/Use Tax Worksheet on page 11 to compute any sales/use tax liability.
+For further information about use tax, call 317-232-2240.